Chen Cuello

 How to Implement an Enterprise Data Warehouse for Your Business

 Once you understand the enterprise data warehouse definition, you can see why this is a great choice for your business.
-However, implementing an EDW is a process consisting of several stages.
+However, implementing an EDW is a process consisting of 4 main stages.

 Identifying Business Goals and Objectives